ander2ed/bingR/README.md

 ==========

 Version 1.1.1 push to GitHub<br>
-- All subsequent updates will be tracked on GitHub<br> Version 1.1.1 release<br>
+	- All subsequent updates will be tracked on GitHub

+Version 1.1.1 release<br>
 	- Current, mostly stable release.
-	- Updates RemoteDriver.R to accomodate changes to login process at accounts.microsoft.com/about<br> Version 1.1.0 release<br>
+	- Updates RemoteDriver.R to accomodate changes to login process at accounts.microsoft.com/about

+Version 1.1.0 release<br>
-	- Updated package to handle multiple user accounts, centralized user input into BingScript_EntryPoint.R.<br> Version 1.0.0 release<br>
+	- Updated package to handle multiple user accounts, centralized user input into BingScript_EntryPoint.R.

+Version 1.0.0 release
 	- Initial distribution